Places to See

 Today, it is part of Milan’s Sempione Park and now houses several Museums and art collections, including works by Leonardo da Vinci and Michelangelo for public viewing.

-Make sure you check the website for times and tickets for the various museums before you go.
+Check the website for times and tickets for the various museums.

 - Central Train Station which is the largest station in Europe, built in 1931;